 Because MQL is such a flexible concept, conventional wisdom recommends that each organisation develop its own definition - one that works for both its sales and marketing functions.

 Doing so, and then sticking to it, however, is far harder than it sounds.

-Typically, advice states that the definition of an MQL be based on a range of carefully selected indicators incorporating demographics, firmographics and behavioural signals.
+Typically, advice states that the definition of an MQL is based on a range of carefully selected indicators incorporating demographics, firmographics, and behavioural signals.

-The idea being that various combinations of these indicators can all result in a lead becoming an MQL.
+The idea is that various combinations of these indicators can all result in a lead becoming an MQL.

 A system like this usually requires lead scoring to implement, assigning estimated points values to different properties and actions, and labeling leads that meet a certain score as MQLs.

 These systems are inherently flawed.

-Demographics/firmographics alone are never enough to indicated strong buying intent.
-Ideal buyer does not equal interested buyer.
+Demographics/firmographics alone are never enough to indicate strong buying intent.
+The ideal buyer does not equal an interested buyer.
 Therefore, systems that use these factors have to assign sufficiently smaller values to them to ensure that they never add up to the MQL score, typically rendering them moot.

 Behaviour is a far better indicator of interest.
 However, as most B2B markets will tell you, trends do not appear quickly or clearly enough for you to know which actions, or how many, equate to a well-qualified lead.